-Note Does not conform to HTTP requirements of 201 response for security reasons because security tokens MUST not be exposed.
+NOTE Does not conform to HTTP requirements of 201 response for security reasons because security tokens MUST not be exposed.

 Remove Security Tokens

 The Remove Security Tokens service in general MUST have the behavior, inputs, outputs and return the faults as defined by the following table.